dart-lang/test/pkgs/test/doc/json_reporter.md

 A debug event is emitted after (although not necessarily directly after) a `SuiteEvent`, and includes information about how to debug that suite.
-It's only emitted if the `--pause-after-load` flag is passed to the test runner.
+It's only emitted if the `--debug` flag is passed to the test runner.

 Note that the `remoteDebugger` URL refers to a remote debugger whose protocol may differ based on the browser the suite is running on.
 You can tell which